openhab/openhab-addons/bundles/org.openhab.binding.tivo/README.md

 ```

 * Amend the minValue / maxValue to reflect the minimum and maximum channel numbers of your device.
 * This example does not use the 'Current Channel - Forced (FORCECH)' channel.
-This method will interrupt your recordings in progress when all you tuners are busy, so is obmitted for safety's sake.
+This method will interrupt your recordings in progress when all your tuners are busy, so it is omitted for safety's sake.
-* The item 'TiVo_SetPointName' depends upon a valid tivo.map file to translate channel numbers to channel names.
+* The item 'TiVo_SetChannelName' depends upon a valid tivo.map file to translate channel numbers to channel names.

 **tivo.map:**

 ```
 NULL=Unknown
 100=Virgin Media Previews